 Why running seems to provide some protection is difficult to say, but researchers have theorized that lower levels of testosterone in men who run regularly may be part of the reason why running seems to provide some protection.
 (Prostate cancer is testosterone dependent for growth.)

 Certainly, lifestyle and dietary factors also play an important role in protection from prostate cancer.
+Is really important to take care of cancer because it can develop to a more aggressive type of cancer and some people even need Home Care Assistance.
 Runners are less likely to smoke and eat a healthier diet than the average sedentary man.
 For example, a tomato-rich diet can reduce prostate cancer risk by 35 percent because tomatoes contain the antioxidant lycopene which researchers believe offers some protection from prostate cancer.

 So to protect yourself from prostate cancer, research says you should run more and whenever possible, carbo-load on pasta with a tomato-based sauce.